 Mushrooms have been used as a medicinal remedy for millennia, with some of the first recorded examples dating back to Ancient Egypt.
 Since then, the interest in their therapeutic effect has increased dramatically, and they have been used to treat depression and mental health conditions.
 So, what do shrooms do to your brain, and can they be beneficial?
 There is some debate over whether shrooms are dangerous to your brain.
 Some people say that they can cause long-term damage, while others claim that they have therapeutic benefits.
 More research is needed to determine the safety of shrooms and their effects on the brain.
 They are, however, still illegal in most countries and states.

-See also: Long Term Effects of Shrooms (Psilocybin)?
-Magic Mushrooms
+See also: Side Effects of Shrooms: Are Magic Mushrooms & Psilocybin Safe?

 Similar Posts: